 I am a Ph.D. student studying the intellectual, religious and cultural history of early modern Europe.
 My dissertation examines the fraught debates about models of episcopacy that took place in the Catholic Church and Church of England from 1560 onwards.
 My research interests more generally include the history of knowledge-making, the history of religious practice, and how early moderns understood, classified, and sought to recreate ancient scripts, social and religious rituals, art, sites of scholarship, and more.

 I received my B.A. from Princeton in 2013.
 I studied classics at Columbia University (2013-14) and early modern history at Trinity College, Cambridge as a Gates Cambridge Scholar (2014-15).
-In 2017-18, I will be based at the Università di Bologna in order to pursue research on my dissertation as a Fulbright doctoral grantee.
+In 2017-18, I was based at the Università di Bologna in order to pursue research on my dissertation as a Fulbright doctoral grantee.